Erika Hayasaki

 When pitching to most publications, a story has to be about much more than what happened.
 It has to answer the question: So what does this mean and why should we care?
 Your chances of selling a piece are much stronger if you can give it a context that is timely and relevant.

-There are many other online ventures now devoted to longform narrative storytelling that do not necessarily need the proverbial “news hook” to publish a narrative, especially one that is inherently gripping or compelling.
+There are many other online ventures now devoted to longform narrative storytelling that do not necessarily need the nut graf or “news hook” to publish a narrative, especially one that is inherently gripping or compelling.
 But the story still has to be about something more profound than the chronology of events.

 4.)
 On reconstructing, and surfing the Web.
 Immersion takes a ton of time.
 Unfortunately many of us can’t just hang out for weeks waiting for a fantastic story to come to us.
 We have to go looking for it and be more strategic and efficient in our approach.

 Many will tell you that you can’t find good story ideas just by searching Twitter, or by following the same news that everyone else is following.
 I think that is half true.
-It is pointless to write about what everyone else is writing about — unless you can do it deeper and better and in a surprising way.
-The Web can be a time-sucking hole of useless leads.
+It is pointless to write about what everyone else is writing about — unless you can do it deeper, add more dimensions, or tell it in a surprising way.
+The web can be a time-sucking hole of useless leads.
 It can also be a goldmine if you learn how to look in places others are not looking.
 Read blogs and chats.
 Learn how to become an archeologist of the Web.

 — Also pay attention to print.
 Skim the flyers posted on dorm walls and in cafes.
 Read newspapers, magazines, trade journals, scientific studies.
 Watch the evening news.
 One of my favorite examples is a book by Miranda July, It Chooses You, in which she went through the Penny Saver and tracked down people selling their stuff, crafting a story around that journey.

 — Pay attention to news briefs.
 Here are a few places to search and sift through that might be first stops (note: some cost money, so try to access through your local or campus library).
-Factiva and Access World News (for newspaper records).
+Access World News (for newspaper records).
 Lexis (newspaper records, and also court documents).
 I always try to come to these places with a term, topic, issue or world that I want to search, as I would in Google.
-A search through U.S. news clips for “avalanche” led me to the story about teenage boys who drowned in “avalanche” of corn.

 Look for events that have happened in the news and go back to re-examine them.
 One year later.
 Ten years later.
 Fifty years later.

 — Tracking down people can be a challenge itself.
-Social media is one of the quickest ways to find people now, and many you are experts in that area already.
+Social media is one of the quickest ways to find people now, and many of you are experts in that area already.
 Another useful people search site is Intelius, which accesses public records to find phone numbers, family members, addresses, emails (though there is a small fee for this site).
 Also, emailing someone is not enough.
 Pick up the phone.
 Write a letter.
-If that fails, show up to their door.
+If that fails, show up and introduce yourself.
 It’s awkward, but it works.

 — Keep story files.
 Pocket is a great online organizing tool.
 You can also do it the old-fashioned way and keep hard copies of clips in file folders.
 Clip anything that interests you.
 People.
 Places.
 Styles.
 Trends.
 Crime.
 Issues.
 These are your idea files, and they might come in handy even years later.